-- the work of the internal auditor/reviewer - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors; - correspondence from ESFA e.g. FNtI/NtI and 'minded to' letters.
+- the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the internal auditor/reviewer - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework. - the work of the external auditors; - correspondence from ESFA e.g. FNtl/Ntl and 'minded to' letters.